Cufee/valorant-account-tracker-go/README.md

 anyone.**

 Here is what I have in mind:\
+[x] Simple UI\
+[x] Buildable executable with no dependencies\
 [x] A persistent service running in the background\
-[ ] Automatically detect when the account is changed and pull rank details\
+[ ] Automatically detect when the account is changed and pull rank details
-[x] Simple UI

 # How to get started